johnlokerse/azure-bicep-cheat-sheet/README.md

-# Azure Bicep Cheat sheet
+# Azure Bicep Cheat Sheet

-Azure Bicep has become my preferred tool for crafting infrastructure-as-code for Azure, thanks to its modularity and effortless adaptability.
-This repository serves as a handy cheat sheet, offering rapid code snippets and references for Azure Bicep.
+Azure Bicep has become my preferred tool for writing infrastructure-as-code for Azure, thanks to its modularity and effortless adaptability.
+This repository serves as a handy cheat sheet, offering code snippets and references for Azure Bicep.

 > Community contributions are appreciated :-)!
 If you have content to add, please add it to the sheet!
 Make sure to check the [contribution guidelines](CONTRIBUTING.md) before contributing.